Jo Willetts, EA

 If you’re looking to get some deep cleaning done this year, you might be able to make your efforts to declutter worthwhile.
 You’re probably already aware you can claim charitable cash contributions on your tax return – but did you know that tax reform changed the amount you can claim?
-You can now claim donations in the amount of up to 60% of your Adjusted Gross Income, up from 50% before tax reform.
-(If you’re giving cash, don’t forget to get a receipt for donations exceeding $250!)
+You can now claim donations in the amount of up to 60% of your Adjusted Gross Income.
+(If you’re giving cash, don’t forget to get a receipt for all donations!)

 Also, did you know that in addition to cash donations, you can also claim used items you want to donate?
 If you’re looking to donate used items to, say, the Salvation Army or Goodwill, you can claim the fair market value for these items on your tax return.
 That said, it might be a good time for you to start looking into KonMari-ing your house or apartment – do your kids’ old toys or that five-year-old flat-screen TV really spark joy?